n8/theampm/README.md

 theampm
 ===========

-With theampm, write time like this in Ruby:
+With theampm, write Time like this in Ruby:

 ```
 1.am